litenglong1988/DevelopingDataProducts/README.md

 Developing Data Products by Coursera

-for answer the coursera homework, you can see the server.R and ui.R code on my github repo.
+First, to answer the first coursera project question, you can see the server.R and ui.R code on my github repo.

 And there are two methods you can open the shiny: